Monifieth railway station: Services

 British Rail operated a local passenger service to the intermediate stations between Dundee and Arbroath until May 1990.
-Since these were discontinued, most of the intermediate stations have had only a very sparse service, provided so as to avoid the difficulty of formal closure procedures.
+Since these were discontinued, most of the intermediate stations have had only a very sparse service.
 In 2012, however, the number of services calling here increased from 2 per day to 6 per day from the December timetable change, unlike the other stations in the area (particularly Balmossie, Barry Links and Golf Street).

-In the May 2022 timetable, there is an approximately hourly service in each direction to Dundee and Arbroath.
+In the May 2026 timetable, there is an approximately hourly service in each direction to Dundee and Arbroath.
 There is no Sunday service.

 In 2022, a number of people campaigned for the service - which currently terminates at Dundee - to be extended to Edinburgh, to avoid missing onward connections at Dundee.